yashPat98/OpenGL-Advanced-Effects/README.md

 # OpenGL-Advanced-Effects <br />
 This Repository contains advanced OpenGL effects on windows platform <br />

-I dont rely on IDEs like Visual Studios or QT  <br />
-An experienced developer can figure out how to build the projects inside this repo <br />

 Additional dependencies <br />
 1 -> ASSIMP library for model loading (https://github.com/assimp/assimp) <br />
 2 -> GLEW library for OpenGL core profile context (http://glew.sourceforge.net/) <br />